Motion Picture Association (MPAA) Logo

 Motion Picture Association of America Logo 1945

 In 1945, a new director, Eric Johnston, joined the project.
-He renamed MPPDA, proposing a more compact and elegant name – Motion Picture Association of America.
+He renamed MPPDA to Motion Picture Association of America, proposing a more compact and elegant name.
 Consequently, the emblem changed.

-The lines of the inscription became thicker to demonstrate the increasing influence and stature of the Association.
+The lines of the inscription thickened to demonstrate the Association’s increasing influence and stature.

 1967 – today